HectorV12/Changefly-Code-Challenge/README.md

               },

 The forward slash `'/'` string is considered the initial route.
-Then named routed for each launch screen and the home screen.
+Then named routes for each launch screen and the home screen.

 Also for error handling I used `onUnknownRoute:` just in case an error happens when navigating to each route.